 The Galápagos Islands is a volcanic archipelago in the Pacific Ocean, famous for its wildlife viewing.
 The environmental conditions make the island a unique destination as it is located near the equator but still receives cool ocean currents.
 National Geographic describes this situation as a “strange mix of tropical and temperate climates.”

-Although the Galápagos Islands was a closely-guarded natural secret for millions of years, tourists can now visit the destination and enjoy the unique beauty it offers, along with its rich history.
+Although the Galápagos Islands was a closely-guarded natural secret for millions of years, tourists can now visit the destination by cruise ship and enjoy the unique beauty it offers, along with its rich history.

 The first trip as a first-time cruise ship traveler can be exciting but overwhelming.
-Knowing which destinations could offer you the best value could make the process less stressful and help you create a memorable experience to an unparalleled destination.
+Knowing which destinations could offer your group the best value could make the process less stressful and help you create a memorable experience to an unparalleled destination.